SertacEngin/my-personal-website/README.md

 However, for the current simple setup with just one container, Kubernetes is not required and would add unnecessary complexity.
 Docker alone provides a straightforward and efficient way to run this application.

+Prometheus is a monitoring system that collects metrics from an app or server (like CPU, memory usage, HTTP requests, etc.) via endpoints.
+And Grafana is a dashboard tool that visualizes the metrics collected by Prometheus.

 ## Installation

 1. Clone the repository: `git clone https://github.com/SertacEngin/my-personal-website`